aicb-ZhangLabs/MetaVelo/readme.md

 ## Reparametrizable Subset Sampling for Perturbation

-All lauch scripts are listed in `scripts/perturbation`.
+All launch scripts are listed in `scripts/perturbation`.

 Run perturbation on the pretrained surrogate model.
 This process would run on Slurm.
 To see argument details, use `python perturb.py -h`.
 To reproduce our experiments,